Translating Classical Buddhism to Modern English

 The Long Discourses

 1. Thus I have heard:[1] One time, the Buddha was staying at Anāthapiṇḍada’s Park of Śrāvastī.
-He was accompanied by a large assembly of 1,250 monks.
+He was accompanied by a great assembly of 1,250 monks.

 5. The wanderer told the Buddha, “Bhagavān, yesterday, there was a meeting of wanderers, ascetics, and priests at the priest’s meeting all.
 They discussed this subject with contradictory theories.